MattiSG/SemWiktionary/README.md

 How to use
 ----------

-### Prerequisites ###

-You will need:

-- Java 1.6;
-- [Ant](http://ant.apache.org) to build this project;
-- this project's source files;
-- a [Wiktionary dump file](http://dumps.wikimedia.org/frwiktionary/latest/) with all articles (direct link for French: [130MB archive](http://dumps.wikimedia.org/frwiktionary/latest/frwiktionary-latest-pages-articles.xml.bz2));
-- around 2 GB of free space (three quarters of it can be reclaimed by deleting the dump file once the database has been populated from it);
-- around 20 hours to initialize the database (_unless you use an already parsed database, see below_).

-### Database population ###

-**Remember that we are currently offering support only for the French wiktionary**.
+**Remember that we are currently offering support only for the French Wiktionary**.
 This software has not been tested with any other language.
-You are most welcome to try and give us feedback, though!
+You are most welcome to try and contribute support for other languages, though!

+### Acquiring the API ###

+Download the latest build from the [downloads page](https://github.com/MattiSG/SemWiktionary/downloads).

+All necessary dependencies are in the `lib` folder, and the API itself is available as a JAR at the archive's root.

-#### Using an already parsed database (recommended) ####
+### Acquiring an already parsed database ###

-This is clearly the preferred method, as it will allow you to skip the long task of parsing the wiktionary yourself.
-As long as our servers can handle the load, you can download the [full French wiktionary database](http://dl.mattischneider.fr/semwiktionary/data-v0.1.2.zip) (80 MB ZIP).
+This is clearly the preferred method, as it will allow you to skip the long task of parsing the Wiktionary yourself.
+As long as our servers can handle the load, you can download the [full French Wiktionary database](http://dl.mattischneider.fr/semwiktionary/data-v0.1.2.zip) (80 MB ZIP).

-#### Parsing yourself ####

-You will first need to deflate the dump file you previously downloaded, then:

-    git clone git://github.com/MattiSG/SemWiktionary.git # or download the source files manually cd SemWiktionary
-    ant compile
-    ./wiktionary --load path/to/dump/file.xml # this will take some time (see performance note beneath)

-If you really want to parse a full dumpfile, though, you should first remove the `%debug` line in `src/edu/unice/polytech/kis/semwiktionary/parser/WikimediaDump.jflex`.
-That will give quite a speedup.
+You will then have to move the contents of the archive in a `data` folder in the deflated API archive, in order to get the following file hierarchy:

+    ┲SemWiktionary (deflated API archive)
+	├  SemWiktionary.jar
+	├  wiktionary
+	├┬ lib
+	 ┋ (…many jars…)
+	├┬ data (deflated database archive)
+	 ┋ (…many "neostore" files…)

 ### Lookup ###